Popcorn-Factory/Arsonist-RoR2/README.md

 ## Latest Update

-- 1.0.3 -> Bug Fix
+- 1.0.4 -> Small Updates
-    - Added value to `cachedName` property to enable Eclipse progress.
+    - Added Icon to RiskOfOptions
+    - Removed references to PhotoMode in code since someone decided to change the bloody mod GUID.
+UI disables when all UI is disabled.
+    - Heat bar UI scales with resolution now

 ## Trailer
 <div>